 This course is intended as a final preparation for graduation and attempting the NBRC exams (both TMC and CSE).
 Students will review subject matter in all major core areas of the respiratory care program.
-Summary assessment exams will be administered, with targeted remediation assigned as required prior to a final exit examination.
+Summary assessment exams will be administered as required, prior to a final exit examination.